junxit/us-congress-code/title-42/chapter-6a/sec-238m.md

 ### References in Text

 Subsections (d), (e), and (f) of section 1395u of this title, referred to in subsecs. (d) and (e), were repealed by Pub.
 L. 108–173, title IX, § 911(c)(5), Dec.
 8, 2003, 117 Stat.
 2384.
 The Indian Self-Determination Act, referred to in subsec. (e), is title I of Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2206, as amended, which is classified principally to part A (§ 450f et seq.) of subchapter II of chapter 14 of Title 25, Indians.
-For complete classification of this Act to the Code, see Short Title note set out under section 450 of Title 25 and Tables.
+2206, which is classified principally to subchapter I (§ 5321 et seq.) of chapter 46 of Title 25, Indians.
+For complete classification of this Act to the Code, see Short Title note set out under section 5301 of Title 25 and Tables.

 ### Codification